-Exam Administration - Most exams are taken on Blackboard through the college Testing Center.
-The exams are to be taken on the day listed below and during the testing center's normal hours of operation.
+Exam Administration - All exams in an online course are taken on Blackboard through the college Testing Center.
+The exams are to be taken on the day listed below on the course schedule and during the testing center's normal hours of operation.
 In addition, the testing center offers Proctored Testing.
 Therefore, you will be responsible for contacting the Testing Center to schedule your exam during the time designated on the syllabus.
 The Registration Form can be located at: